ianb/thecutout/sync.md

 First, get a server going.
 It should work to run `python dev-server.py` - all the prerequesites are included in `vendor/`

 This will start the server up at `http://localhost:8088/sync/` - see `-h` for other options.
-Note that `selftest-server.py` is for running the logdb tests, so you don't want that one.
-You can also use `python dev-server.py my-app/` which will serve up the files in `my-app/` on the root and put logdb in `/sync/`.
+Note that `selftest-server.py` is for running the cutout tests, so you don't want that one.
+You can also use `python dev-server.py my-app/` which will serve up the files in `my-app/` on the root and put cutout in `/sync/`.
 If you try to run your app from `file:` URLs it won't work - there are many situations in which the browser doesn't let local files do stuff (like cross-origin requests).

 Next, include this in your page: